Generic Name: prasugrel (PRA soo grel)

 Because prasugrel keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed, even from a minor injury such as a fall or a bump on the head.
 Contact your doctor or seek emergency medical attention if you fall or hit your head, or have any bleeding that will not stop.

 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using prasugrel.
-You may need to stop using the medicine for at least 7 days before surgery to prevent excessive bleeding.
+You may need to stop using the medicine for a short time before surgery to prevent excessive bleeding.

 Do not stop taking prasugrel unless your doctor tells you to.
 If you stop taking this medicine too soon you could have life-threatening medical problems such as a blood clot or a heart attack.